home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 ### Image

-You are able to see all of of the maps within your roborock account - keep in mind they are device specific.
-The maps require the cloud api in order to communicate as the maps are seemingly stored on the cloud (if someone can figure out a way around this - contributions are always welcome.)
+You can see all the maps within your Roborock account.
+Keep in mind that they are device-specific.
+The maps require the cloud API to communicate as the maps are seemingly stored on the cloud.
+If someone can figure out a way around this - contributions are always welcome.

 ## FAQ